Frontier Accord

 Leaderboard

 - Replay controls let you pause, rewind, fast-forward, slow down, speed up, scrub through the match, and close back to the main lobby.
+Battle explosions show where replay clashes are happening; the Zoom checkbox controls whether the replay camera follows those battles automatically.

 - Accord Score rewards harder AI, more opponents, human opponents, captures, player eliminations, completed continents, armies defeated, and the largest captured army stack.